This page was generated from examples/ConsMarkovModel/MarkovConsumerType.ipynb.

 [6]:

-# Replace the default (lognormal) income distribution with a custom one
+# Fill in the income distribution with a custom one

 employed_income_dist = DiscreteDistributionLabeled(